-- d.
+- a.
+In the event electronic voting is not available, the following polling station procedures will be implemented. - b.
+Polling clerks will be trained to assist students in the voting process. - c.
+Polling clerks will be responsible for checking each polling station after a voter leaves the station to ensure that any campaign material left behind by a voter is removed. - d.
 Each polling station will be equipped with written instructions on how to vote and how to bring forward concerns regarding inconsistencies in ballots given to the voter and other voting procedures. - e.
-Where possible it will be regular practice to obtain voting materials such as ballot boxes, seals and voter shields from Elections Canada. - f.
-In the case of Paper Ballots,-scrutineers will be given the opportunity to examine the construction of the ballot box at the opening of the polling station and the closure of the ballot box of the polling station.
-Failure to send a scrutineerscruntineer will not invalidate the opening and closing of the polling stations.
+Where possible it will be regular practice to obtain voting materials such as ballot boxes, seals and voter shields from Elections Canada. - In the case of Paper Ballots, scrutineers will be given the opportunity to examine the construction of the ballot box at the opening of the polling station and the closure of the ballot box of the polling station.
+Failure to send a scrutineer will not invalidate the opening and closing of the polling stations.